Movement-DAO/move-docs/docs/dao/resources/code-of-conduct.md

 ## Community Standards

 **Examples of behavior that contributes to a positive environment for our community include:**

 -   Honesty.
-- Prioritizing education.
+-   Education is a priority; Learn by doing.
 -   Demonstrating empathy and kindness.
 -   Being respectful.
 -   Giving and accepting feedback.
 -   Accepting responsibility.
 Owning mistakes, and learning from them.
 -   Focusing on what is best for the community.
 -   Executing and signing transactions on behalf of and at the discretion of the Community.

 **Examples of unacceptable behavior include:**

 -   The use of sexualized language or imagery, and sexual attention or advances of any kind.
 -   Trolling, insults, derogatory comments, and personal or political attacks.
 -   Harassment.